XanaduAI/QHack2022/README.md

 - **[Meme Contest](https://qhack.ai/events#meme-contest)**: The OG quantum computing meme contest returns returns!
 Take home some sweet swag by creating the spiciest quantum memes.
 - **[Open Hackathon Challenges](Open_Hackathon.md)**: Submit your team's Open Hackathon project to one (or more) of our sponsor's challenges.
 The best entries for each challenge win amazing and unique prizes.
 - **[Coding Challenges](Coding_Challenges.md)**: Unlock power ups to put toward your Open Hackathon project (and beyond!) by placing high on the QHack Coding Challenges.

+### Power Ups

+**Free AWS Credits**

+Thanks to Amazon Braket you can power up your projects during the QHack Open Hackathon.
+- **$400 in AWS Credits are available for up to 100 teams**: To unlock this Power Up, your team must place in the top 100 of the QHack Coding Challenges.
+- **$2000 in AWS Credits are available for up to 15 teams**: To unlock this Power Up, your team must submit a draft of your QHack Open Hackathon project by 12h00 ET on Wed, Feb 23.
+Fifteen winners will be selected from the received submissions.

 ## Timeline